christiankral/ElectricalEngineering.jl/README.md

 using Unitful,Unitful.DefaultSymbols,PyPlot,EE
 ```

-After updating to a newer version of EE.jl, the module can be reloaded without exiting the session by applying `reload("EE")`.
+**Note:**  After updating to a newer version of EE.jl, the module can be reloaded without exiting the session by applying `reload("EE")`.

 # Features